 The usual answer is that people need to be motivated.
 However, even medium-to-large changes in people's intentions seem to have only a small-to-medium effect on their behavior.
 In short, motivation is not enough.
 As a result, much of my research to date has investigated how the effects of motivation can be boosted by forming specific plans - known as "implementation intentions" - that link good opportunities to act with suitable responses to those opportunities.

 In Summer 2011 I was awarded an ERC Starting Independent Researcher Grant (£700k) to investigate the role of monitoring (and not monitoring) in goal striving.
 The project proposes that there is an 'ostrich problem' such that people bury their heads in the sand and fail to monitor the relation between their current behaviour and their desired behaviour.

-Finally, I am involved in a grant funded by the John Templeton Foundation (£272k) titled 'Enacting virtue, controlling vice: Testing three strategies for overcoming unconscious influences and translating good intentions into action' (lead by Prof Paschal Sheeran), and a grant funded by the MRC National Prevention Research Initiative (£486k) titled 'Time to change!
+I am also involved in grants funded by the John Templeton Foundation (£272k) titled 'Enacting virtue, controlling vice: Testing three strategies for overcoming unconscious influences and translating good intentions into action' (lead by Prof Paschal Sheeran) and the MRC National Prevention Research Initiative (£486k) titled 'Time to change!
 Using the transition from school to university to promote healthy lifestyle habits in young people' (lead by Prof Paul Norman).

 Teaching and administrative duties

 I am module organiser for PSY330: The Psychology of Goals and Goal Striving.
 I am also Learning and Teaching Development Champion and responsible for student evaluation of teaching.
 In addition, I am a member of the Psychology Teaching Committee and Ethics Sub-Committee.